 State approaches to a parent's fitness to inherit from a child vary.
-Certain states do not focus on disqualifying behavior per se, but instead have requirements for a parent to inherit, generally that the parent openly held out the child as his or her own, and did not withhold support.
-The majority of states recognize abandonment as a specific category that precludes inheritance from a child.
-These states follow one of three approaches for determining abandonment: inclusion of a statutory definition, reference to another statutory standard, or case law interpretation.
+A number of states do not focus on disqualifying behavior per se, rather have requirements that a parent must meet to be eligible to inherit from a child.
+Generally, these states require that the parent openly held out the child as his or her own, and did not withhold support.4 The majority of states recognize abandonment as a specific category that precludes inheritance from a child.5 These states follow one of three approaches for determining abandonment: inclusion of a statutory definition, reference to another statutory standard, or case law interpretation.6